johnmcoleman/gatherx/README.md

 ## Tests

-Tests are in test folder and can be executed with JUnit.
+Tests are in the test folder and can be executed with JUnit.